ericabgraboyes/credit-risk-classification/report-template.md

     * High-Risk loans:
         * Precision score: 0.85 -- of the loans the model predicted to be high-risk; 85% of them were actually high-risk
         * Recall score: 0.91 -- signifies that out of all the loans to actually be classified as high-risk, the model predicted this outcome correctly for 91% of the loans.
-        * F1-score: 0.88 -- ndicates that the model does a reasonable job of predicting the loan status of high-risk loans.
+        * F1-score: 0.88 -- indicates that the model does a reasonable job of predicting the loan status of high-risk loans.
 The drop in precision vs. recall suggests that the model slighly over-estimates how many high-risk loans there are

     Confusion matrix:<br>
     ![Confusion matrix shows healthy loans (18663 to 102) and high-risk loans (56 to 563)]